-On 16 October 2017, the Joint Ministerial Committee (EU negotiations) published a communique (PDF, 71.8KB) that sets out the principles that will govern the frameworks.
+On 16 October 2017, the Joint Ministerial Committee (EU negotiations) published a communique (PDF, 71.8KB) that set out the principles that would govern the frameworks.

-The communique states that common frameworks will be established where they are necessary in order to:
+The communique stated that common frameworks would be established where they were necessary in order to:

-On 9 March 2018, the UK Government published a provisional assessment (PDF, 197KB) of areas of EU law that intersect with devolved competence in each devolved administration The framework analysis covers 153 different policy areas, including agriculture and environmental policy, and concludes that there are:
+On 9 March 2018, the UK Government published a provisional assessment (PDF, 197KB) of areas of EU law that intersected with devolved competence in each devolved administration The framework analysis covered 153 different policy areas, including agriculture and environmental policy, and concluded that there were:

-The analysis also concluded that there are 12 policy areas that the UK Government believe to be reserved but that are subject to ‘ongoing discussion’ with the devolved governments.
-These include protected food names and state aid.
+The analysis also concluded that there are 12 policy areas that the UK Government believed to be reserved but that were subject to ‘ongoing discussion’ with the devolved governments.
+These included protected food names and state aid.